Rick053/Qwirkle/readme.md

 This is a Qwirkle game written in java.

 #Running it
+NOTE!
+This program was written using Java 8 and language level 8 This program depends on the apache commons library.(this library is included)

 The main classes are the Server.java and Client.java.
 Running either of these will start a server or client respectively.